rbeyer/viper_geospatial_bundle/README.rst

 that will help build the bundle label.

-If the bundle and collection directories are "clean" then just typing "make" at the top level here should build up all of the products, collection, and bundle files.
+If the bundle and collection directories are "clean" then just typing "make pre" and then "make" at the top level here should build up all of the products, collection, and bundle files.

 And then "make install" should create a bundle/ directory with files ready to be delivered to PDS.